 It is the teacher's responsibility to monitor whether the pupil's work is up-to-date and to take action when it is not.
-Penalty points are given when homework is not done or work is not kept up to date.
-A pupil whose work is continuously incomplete must be brought to the attention of the HOD.
-The HOD will speak to the pupil and may communicate with the parents or guardians.
+Penalty points are given when homework is not done, or work is not kept up to date.
+A pupil whose work is continuously incomplete must be brought to the attention of the HOD or Grade Coordinator.
+The HOD or Grade Coordinator will speak to the pupil and may communicate with the parents or guardians.